HungryFEED embeds and displays RSS feeds inline on your pages, posts or sidebar using Shortcodes.

 HungryFEED is a plugin that includes an RSS feed within the content of a page or post

-To hide the feed title you can use the feed_items parameter to specify which feed fields you wish to appear like so: feed_items=""
+To hide the feed title you can use the feed_items parameter to specify which feed fields you wish to appear like so: feed_items="".
+You can use the HungryFEED editor button to help build your shortcode using a GUI.

 The verysimple feed is used as the default value if no URL is provided, or WordPress can't read the URL parameter due to either a syntax error in the shortcode, or a special character in the feed url.
 Here are some known causes: